 - You either have no internal IT, you are considering mixing internal and external IT, you want to switch from one to the other, or have a current IT firm that does hourly support or managed IT services.

-4 IT Support Models
+4 Types of IT Support

-- Dedicated full time W2 employee(s) to IT.
-Typically only done by businesses with more than 50 full time equivalent computer using staff members in a single office.
+- Dedicated full-time W2 employee(s) to IT.
+Typically only done by businesses with more than 50 full-time equivalent computer using staff members in a single office.

 - This model may be combined with any of the other 3 models and referred to as co-managed and deserves its own guide.
 Until that guide is authored, feel free to contact us for a discussion.